Ireland in the Eurovision Song Contest 2014: Eurosong 2014

 Eurosong 2014 was the national final format developed by RTÉ in order to select Ireland's entry for the Eurovision Song Contest 2014.
-The competition was broadcast on RTÉ One as well as online via the broadcaster's official website rte.ie and at the official Eurovision Song Contest website eurovision.tv during a special edition of The Late Late Show held on 28 February 2014 and hosted by Ryan Tubridy.
+The competition was held on 28 February 2014 at the Studio 4 of RTÉ in Dublin, hosted by Ryan Tubridy and broadcast on RTÉ One during a special edition of The Late Late Show.
+The show was also broadcast online via RTÉ's official website rte.ie and the official Eurovision Song Contest website eurovision.tv.
+The national final was watched by 686,000 viewers in Ireland with a market share of 50%.